-BinaryLambdaLearnAndCrawl(ε) (BLLC ε), the reinforcement learning version of BLC ε where BLC ε replaces LAMB-DACRAWL in Algorithm 4.
-This is also the natural RL adaptation of pure BLC (Azar et al., 2018), which otherwise would need a dedicated exploration parameter to ensure data gathering for sources that would get $\rho_w = 0$ under BLC's (currently) optimal policy.
+BinaryLambdaLearnAndCrawl(ε) (BLLC ε), the reinforcement learning version of BLC ε where BLC ε replaces LAMBDACRAWL in Algorithm 4.
+This is also the natural RL adaptation of pure BLC [2], which otherwise would need a dedicated exploration parameter to ensure data gathering for sources that would get $\rho_w = 0$ under BLC's (currently) optimal policy.
 As for BLC ε , we used $\epsilon = 0.4$.

-9.4.
-Experiment 1 (Figure 1)
+9.4 Experiment 1 (Figure 1)